Alperen41-tech/Alperen41-tech/README.md

-My name is Alperen Karslıoğlu and I am 19 years old, second year undergraduate, studying at Bilkent University Computer Science department.
+Hello there, I am Alperen Karslıoğlu.
+I am from Turkey and I graduated from ŞIAFL high school.
+Now I am in Bilkent university as sophomore undergraduate student